hepix-virtualisation/vmcaster/README.md

 -------------------

-The configuration file for vmcaster is used to define the hosts and parameters needed to update images and imagelists on the servers publishing the image list.
+The configuration file for vmcaster is used to define the hosts and parameters needed to update images and image lists on the servers publishing the image list.

 The configuration file is expected system wide at "/etc/vmcaster/vmcaster.cfg" or per user at "~/.vmcaster.cfg".
 The image list is in ini/cfg format with all